fdrgsp/bobiac/content/05_segmentation/deep_learning/intro_to_cellpose.md

 ## What's Next?

-In the next sections, we will briefly demonstrate [how to use Cellpose through the GUI](cellpose_gui.md) and then focus more on how to use it in scripts and pipelines to automate the segmentation process on multiple images.
-We will also show how to train custom models if the pretrained model does not fit your specific needs.
+In the next sections, we will briefly demonstrate how to use Cellpose through the GUI] and then focus more on how to use [Cellpose in scripts and pipelines](cellpose_notebook.ipynb) to automate the segmentation process on multiple images.
+We will also show how to [train a Cellpose custom models](cellpose_retraining_notebook.ipynb) if the pretrained model does not fit your specific needs.